Configure share settings that apply to all iSCSI shares.

 b.
 Select the target from the Target dropdown list.

 c.
-Select the value or enter a value between 0 and 1023.
+Select or enter 0.
+The first LUN on TrueNAS must be zero (0).
+If adding additional LUNs, enter or select a value between 1 and 1023 for those additional LUNs.
 Some initiators expect a value below 256.
 Leave this LUN ID blank to automatically assign the next available ID.

 d.
 Select an existing extent from the Extent dropdown.